Pinkeye is spread through contact with

 helping someone else apply an eye medicine.

-when in the wind, heat, or cold to prevent eye irritation.
+When in the wind, heat, or cold, wear eye protection